 In this day and age, a workplace needs to be more parent-friendly and especially inclusive to new parents.
 Companies big and small have made parental benefits a priority in their rulebook.
 This is why one of the most important types of employee benefits you need to have is parental benefits.

 From providing 5 months of parental leave to covering medical for newborns and parents alike, companies need to set down benefits that protect employees.
 And also ensure employees don’t have to worry about losing their jobs when they start expecting.

 Some companies even make their work hours flexible for new moms during their first year of having a child so they can tend to the newborn’s needs without compromising on their careers.

 Some employee benefits don’t have to be shiny and redeemable in fun activities.
 If you want to ensure your team members are interacting more with each other, you can set up automated apps within your communication tools to fuel conversation among them.

-Encouraging employee interaction is especially important in large companies where employees may not even meet each other in their daily work life.
+Encouraging employee interaction is especially important in large companies.
+Because employees may not even meet each other in their daily work life.

 Set up apps like Donut to perk up your employees’ week without distracting them from work.
-Donut automates connections between employees in the company, persuading them to set aside 15 minutes to grab a coffee together and meet for a while.
+Donut automates connections between employees in the company.
+It persuades them to set aside 15 minutes to grab a coffee together and meet for a while.